Doctor-Scott/launcher/README.md

 ```

 ---
-This idea came to me when I realised that most of the scripts or commands I use are POSIX complaint
+This idea came to me when I realised that most of the scripts or commands I use are POSIX compliant

 We can think of these like modules or functions in a system, pieces of code that can be combined in many different and useful ways.